 How To Prevent Transferring Of Fingerprints

 Forensic experts use fingerprint identification in solving crime scenes—the science of lifting fingerprints aids in pinpointing suspects or clearing out the name of innocent ones.
-This process involves the investigators to use gloves to prevent their fingerprints from mixing into the prints on the evidence.
+This process involves the investigators using gloves to prevent their fingerprints from mixing into the prints on the evidence.
 In this instance, do rubber gloves leave fingerprints?
 The gloves prevent your prints from transferring, but it does not protect the existing prints on the surface from being erased.
 That’s why the investigators carefully hold each piece of evidence from the edge to avoid possibly contaminating and smearing the print.

 The same goes for when you are cleaning stuff that is prone to be imprinted by fingerprints.
 Sometimes, even if you are wearing rubber gloves, you can still leave marks on the contact areas of the skin/glove and glass material.
 To avoid this, you can hold onto one edge and clean the rest of the glass with a cleaning cloth.
 After that, hold the glass using a cloth and clean the area where you previously held it.